ceph/ceph/doc/radosgw/multisite.rst

    .. note:: If the realm will have only a single zonegroup, specify the ``--default`` flag.
 If ``--default`` is specified, ``radosgw-admin`` uses this zonegroup by default when adding new zones.
 If ``--default`` is not specified, you must use either the ``--rgw-zonegroup`` flag or the ``--zonegroup-id`` flag to identify the zonegroup when adding or modifying zones.

 #.
-After creating the master zonegroup, ``radosgw-admin`` echoes back the zone
+After creating the master zonegroup, ``radosgw-admin`` echoes back the
-   group configuration.
+   zonegroup configuration.
 For example:

    ::